GET IN TOUCH TO PLAN YOUR PRIVATE GOAT YOGA EVENT AT SMITHTOWN HISTORICAL SOCIETY!

 My experience teaching goat yoga this summer was profoundly beautiful.
 I spent approximately 60 extra hours outside, in the fresh air.
 Time I would not have taken out of my busy day if I didn’t have to, even though the intention is always there.
 I interacted with affectionate, loving and friendly animals.
 Most of them were rescued from slaughter houses and neglectful owners.
 I met new people.
 I learned how to teach outside my studio, for large groups that were completely distracted.
 I held the space and sequenced each session for beginners to advanced practitioners, newbies, people with physical limitations and people of all ages.

-Some were there for the sole purpose of taking selfies with goats.
+Some come out for the sole purpose of taking selfies with goats.
 We’re all on social media, so the hypocrisy annoys the shit out of me.
-I see "yogis" on social media every day, half naked, posing in the most ridiculous places.
+I see "yogis" on social media every day, half naked, posing in ridiculous places.
 I'm not judging.
 Whatever floats your boat, but I'd much rather take a pic with an innocent goat that I know was given a second chance at life.
+It has changed me as a human being.
+I wasn't a big meat eater, but I am now a proud vegan.
+I wish my eyes were open sooner.
+But I will spend the rest of my life as an animal rights activist, not just a pet lover.

 With that being said, many practitioners left with a heightened awareness regarding animals in need.
+If just one person decides to reduce their meat consumption, then I've done my job.
 Many of them thanked me at the end of each session and told me they’d like to try a yoga class.
 Many of them came with a friend or relative.
 I witnessed how much fun they were having on a beautiful summer night and it warmed my heart.

 Is goat yoga a trendy fad?
 Absolutely.
 But it’s also about connection, which in my opinion, is what yoga is all about.
 It’s not supposed to be that serious.
 It’s about breathing, moving, nature, awareness and love.
 Most people probably came because they saw goat yoga on the Kardashians but wound up learning about Ahimsa; the principle of non-violence toward all living things...without even knowing it, and who cares.
 They learned.
 Many students noticed that goats know their name.
 They like to cuddle and play.
 They have unique personalities, just like a dog or a cat.